-This is good exposure for the writer and gives them credibility and status as a thought leader, as well as showing that the publisher follows best practice.
+This is good exposure for the writer and gives them credibility and status as a thought leader, as well as showing that the publisher follows best practices.
 If you’re working in this type of industry, sending off a resume with photo attached is a good idea.

-Once you’ve figured out that you do actually need to add a photo, the next question is “how do I put a picture on my resume?”
+Once you’ve figured out that you do need to add a photo, the next question is “how do I put a picture on my resume?”
 Ideally, you want to drop the picture at the top of the page so it’s clear and noticeable.